goiwai/introcs-2024/README.md

 ## External Resources

-The course schedule and course materials can be retrieved: <https://wiki.kek.jp/display/~iwai/Introduction+to+Computational+Science+2024>
+The course schedule and lecture notes can be retrieved: <https://wiki.kek.jp/display/~iwai/Introduction+to+Computational+Science+2024>

 ## Performance Evaluation